 He nodded again and left.

 When he'd gone, I walked back inside, closed the door and set the illusion of the thick undergrowth covered in thorny vines to hide the house.
 My hut was once again well lit by its thousands of lights in the ceiling, and the back wall had opened to reveal the large, lower room.
 I walked toward it and with each step I straightened up, and changed my appearance so that I no longer looked like an old woman, nor even exactly human.
-Walking out of that room up the ramp to meet me were my five sisters, identical in appearance to myself — tall, slender, smooth, gray silicone, hairless.
+Ahead of me, coming to meet me, walking up the ramp out of that room were my five sisters, identical in appearance to myself — tall, slender, smooth, gray silicone, hairless.

 The nearest touched me on my upper arm in consolation and spoke without voice, A pity he wasn't suitable.